viznut/unscii/README.md

 See http://viznut.fi/unscii/ for more.

+The compiled font files are also included in fontfiles/ for your convenience.

 Font compilation starts from the file src/unscii.txt which also contains some more documentation, including information about the rest of the files in the src directory.